Open-CMSIS-Pack/csolution-examples/Hello/README.md

 - [CMSIS-Toolbox 2.6.0](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/releases) or higher
 - Arm Compiler 6.22 or higher
 - GCC Compiler 13.2.1 or higher
-- Arm Virtual Hardware for Corstone-300 v11.26.11
+- Arm Virtual Hardware for Corstone-300 v11.26.11 or higher

-All these tools can be installed via [vcpkg](https://learn.arm.com/learning-paths/microcontrollers/vcpkg-tool-installation/)

 ### Packs

-- Required packs are listed in the file [`Hello.csolution.yml`](./Hello.csolution.yml)
+- Required packs are listed in the file [`Hello.csolution.yml`](./Hello.csolution.yml).
+The file [`Hello.cbuild-pack.yml`](./Hello.cbuild-pack.yml) records the versions that have been used to generate the application.

 ## Project Structure